Add Your Email Address to Your RSS Feed

 In The beauty of goofy diagrams Einenlum explains how a diagram drawn in a more casual style, can support conveying information easier to the audience.

+The thing is, Iâm more and more convinced that the style of a presentation matters.
 Even before looking at the content itself, the style puts you in a particular mood.

-It doesn’t mean it brings more clarity: the first diagram is actually probably clearer but the content has more chance of reaching my brain with the second one because I’m more open to it.
+The second one, on the other hand, makes me feel more relaxed and probably more curious.
+The topic seems easier to grasp and Iâm quite confident I can understand it.
+It doesnât mean it brings more clarity: the first diagram is actually probably clearer but the content has more chance of reaching my brain with the second one because Iâm more open to it.

 (via)